Travis Jankowski Player Props: Rangers vs. Royals

 - Jankowski hit .164 with eight walks.

-- Jankowski got a hit in five of 44 games a year ago, with multiple hits in three of those games.
+- Jankowski got a hit in 11.4% of his 44 games last season, with more than one hit in 6.8% of those contests.

-- Including all 44 games when he logged a plate appearance a season ago, he did not hit a home run.
+- He did not homer last year in the 44 games he appeared in.

-- Jankowski drove in a run in two games last year out of 44, but did not have multiple RBIs in either of those games.
+- Jankowski drove in a run in two games last season out of 44, but did not have multiple RBIs in either of those games.

 - He crossed home in nine of 44 games a year ago (20.5%), including one multi-run game.